benoitm974/ChatGPT-Chrome-Extension/README.md

 For code improvement or checking spelling and grammar:
 - Select the code that you want to improve
 - Enter your API key in the provided field and click "Save".
 - To generate suggestions, select text on a webpage and right-click to bring up the context menu.
-Click "Suggest Improvement" or "Spelling and grammar" and wait for the suggestion to appear.
+Click "Suggest Improvement" or "Spelling and Grammar" and wait for the suggestion to appear.

 # Contributing